Rise and Shine (film)

 Rise and Shine is a 1941 American comedy crime film directed by Allan Dwan and starring Jack Oakie, George Murphy and Linda Darnell.
 It was produced and distributed by Twentieth Century Fox.
 It is inspired by the 1933 autobiography My Life and Hard Times by James Thurber.

 Plot

-Gambling interests plan to kidnap star college football player Boley Bolenciecwcz to prevent him playing in a big game on which they have backed the other side.
+Gambling interests plan to kidnap star college football player Boley Bolenciecwcz to prevent him from playing in a big game where they have backed the other side.